 Workarounds That Actually Help

-You are not stuck with the official app.
+You aren’t stuck with the official app.
 The TK905 speaks standard Traccar protocol, which means free third-party platforms can replace the TKSTAR app entirely:

 - Traccar (free, open source): Self-hosted or cloud.
 Clean interface, reliable notifications, unlimited device history.
 Requires changing the server IP on the tracker via SMS command.